 The decision between choosing a concrete or steel piles solution is therefore not necessarily straightforward.

-Our ability to offer a multi-disciplined approach to your project brief, whereby we can consider both concrete and steel sheet piles, means you can be assured our proposal is based on sound technical reasons whilst offering the most cost-effective solution.
+Our ability to offer a multi-disciplined approach to your project brief, whereby we can consider both concrete and steel sheet piles (or a combination of the two), means you can be assured our proposal is based on sound technical reasons whilst offering the most cost-effective solution.